keijiro/KlakNDI/README.md

 [MIT](LICENSE)

-The NDI DLL file (`Processing.NDI.Lib.x64.dll`) placed in the plugin internal directory is provided by NewTek, Inc under the NDI® SDK License Agreement.
+The NDI dynamic library files (`Processing.NDI.Lib.*.dll`, `libndi.*.dylib`) contained in the plugin internal directory is provided by NewTek, Inc under the NDI® SDK License Agreement.
 Please review the original license when distributing products with the plugin.